 7. Combat vehicle “Karrar”

-The total height of “Karrar” is about 3 meters, with 1 crew member, both the driver and the gunner.
+The “Karrar” stands at a total height of about 3 meters and requires only one crew member to operate as both the driver and the gunner.

 8. Krummlauf periscopic rifle

-The design of the periscope rifle by Krummlauf can reach 90-degree bends, which has advantages in urban street warfare.
+The design of the Krummlauf periscope rifle can reach 90-degree bends, providing advantages in urban street warfare.
+This design allows soldiers hiding in corners to view the battle behind them through the mirror, showcasing its ingeniousness.

-But the problem of changing the direction of the bullet needs to be solved by aliens.
+However, the challenge of changing the direction of the bullet remains unsolved by human means and may require extraterrestrial intervention.

 9. Human radar